IVChugunov/IMFIT_spirals/README.txt

+# The following info was taken from the original IMFIT package.

 This archive contains imfit, a program for fitting arbitrary sets of 2D model functions to astronomical images in FITS format.
 Also included are makeimage, a program for generating model FITS images (using, for example, the output of